Global Terrestrial Network – Hydrology

 - Hydrology and water resource management

-GTN-H is a joint effort of the World Meteorological Organization / Climate and Water Department (WMO/CLW), the Global Climate Observing System (GCOS), co-sponsored by the World Meterological Organization (WMO), UN Environmental Programme (UNEP), Intergovernmental Oceanographic Commission (UNESCO IOC) and the International Science Council (ISC).
-It further represents the observational arm of the Group on Earth Observations / Integrated Global Water Cycle Observations Theme (GEO/IGWCO).
+GTN-H is a joint effort of the World Meteorological Organization (WMO) and the Global Climate Observing System (GCOS, which is co-sponsored by the World Meterological Organization (WMO), UN Environmental Programme (UNEP), Intergovernmental Oceanographic Commission (UNESCO IOC) and the International Science Council (ISC)).
+GTN-H also provides water observations to the Group on Earth Observations / Integrated Global Water Cycle Observations Theme (GEO/IGWCO).